 The Special Request form is used to ask permission for special situations.
 Your request must be as detailed as possible to include times/dates, who, what, when, where, how, and how much.
 Examples of things you need to ask for include:

-Work permit
+- Work permit

+- Curfew extension

+- Visitors during curfew hours

-- Move or get a roommate A Change jobs
+- Move or get a roommate

+Change jobs

 - Adjustments in UAs,

+- PBTs, etc.
-- ♦ Financial help

-- Out-of-county travel
+- ♦ Financial help - Out-of-county travel